Gabriel Arias Preview, Player Props: Guardians vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Reds pitching staff ranks 17th in MLB.

-- The Reds have the 25th-ranked team ERA across all league pitching staffs (4.78).
+- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.79).

-- Reds pitchers combine to allow 217 total home runs at a clip of 1.4 per game (third-most in baseball).
+- The Reds give up the third-most home runs in baseball (220 total, 1.4 per game).

-- The righty last appeared on Wednesday against the Minnesota Twins, when he tossed seven innings, allowing one earned run while giving up three hits.
+- The left-hander last pitched on Friday against the Pittsburgh Pirates, when he went 4 1/3 innings, allowing two earned runs while giving up four hits.

+- The 24-year-old has put up an ERA of 3.70, with 10 strikeouts per nine innings, in 20 games this season.
+Opponents are batting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.